webosose/website/content/en/docs/tutorials/native-apps/developing-external-native-apps.md

 - Line(2) : The ID for the app.
 - Line(5) : The type of the native app.
 - Line(6) : The executable file name.
-- Line(7) : The title to be shown on the Home Launcher app.
+- Line(7) : The title to be shown on the Launchpad and App Bar.
-- Line(8) : The icon to be shown on the Home Launcher app.
+- Line(8) : The icon to be shown on the Launchpad.
 Make sure the icon file is available in the project root directory.
 You can use your own icon.png (80*80) file or attached [icon.png](/images/docs/tutorials/icon.png).

 For more details, see [appinfo.json]({{< relref "appinfo-json" >}}).